Saasassin/saasassin.github.io/docs/intro.md

     - etc...
 - Outlier highlighting in tables, to help you pinpoint specific issues or Sprints with problems.
 - Backlog age distribution analysis and scoring of individual issues using advanced machine learning.
-- Security: Your data stays inside of JIRA and is processes within your browser!
+- Your data stays **safe and secure inside of JIRA** and is processed within your browser!

 ## Getting Started